sarahavini/Hexagon-Inspire-MISC-Scripts/README.md

   Old method of getting children of alignment is depreciated Not backwards compatible

+DeletealignmentinputbucketsRPS.py
+  This snip will get the inputs of a RPS alignment and delete them if they exist.
+Working in V2025.1.169.0 Old method of getting children of alignment is depreciated Not backwards compatible

 GrabAllCirclesOfSizeX.ipy
   This snip will grab circles that exist in the job within a size range Shows how to get features from tree and evaluate the properties